 Meet the Pros

-- For no payment accepted clients, Virginia ranks 38th in population-adjusted treatment centers.
+- For medicare clients, Virginia ranks 38th in population-adjusted treatment centers.
+Missouri is ranked one spot better at spot 37.
+Oklahoma is just 1 spot worse, ranked 39 out of the United States.

+- Virginia is 38th among U.S. states in treatment centers servicing or accepting no payment accepted.
 Minnesota is ranked one spot better at spot 37.
 Wisconsin is just 1 spot worse, ranked 39 out of the United States.

-- Virginia is 38th among U.S. states in treatment centers servicing or accepting medicare.
-Missouri is ranked one spot better at spot 37.
-Oklahoma is just 1 spot worse, ranked 39 out of the United States.

 - Virginia ranks 39th in treatment centers servicing/accepting access to Recovery (ATR) vouchers per 100,000 residents.
 West Virginia is just 1 spot better, ranked 38 out of the United States.
 One spot worse is Vermont, ranked 40 in the U.S.